About Frankly Interiors

 “In the bathrooms, we used the gorgeous Sareen Stone Manhattan Limestone tiles for floors and walls.
 This played beautifully in both the ground floor bathroom and master bathroom.
 Although they are a grey tone they have fabulous warmth to them, making the spaces feel very welcoming.”

 The Manhattan Limestone has the appearance of calming grey clouds interwoven with white and silver hues that bring a touch of elegance and timelessness to the bathroom.
 It is reminiscent of Marble in appearance and thus dominant enough to stand out in a bathroom and also adds a soft touch of luxury.

 The 3×3 format tiles of Manhattan Limestone have been used in this project and are perfect for smaller rooms like bathrooms, making space feel larger.

-Georgia, what was your reason for choosing our Manhattan Limestone for the bathroom?
+Why did you choose our Manhattan Limestone for the bathroom?